rhyst/directus-blog/README.md

 }
 ```

 Any parameter of the format `<field>_<operator>` will be split this way and you can use any directus filter operator (though it may not produce sensible results).
+Note that the `_contains` operator will not work with JSON fields so you should make tag fields CSV fields.

 ### Pagination